 The Whaley House is a handsome, Greek Revival home, built in 1856 as the first two-story brick building in Southern California.
 It now stands as the oldest two-story brick building on the West Coast, but all those sturdy bricks aren't enough to keep the spirits out (or in).

 From the outside, Whaley House looks pleasant, even cheerful, as it stands along a busy street in Old Town.
-But inside, it shows a darker face that reaches back into San Diego's more tainted historical roots.
+But inside, it has a past that reaches back into San Diego's more tainted historical roots.
 The trouble may have started when the house was built over an old cemetery and near the gallows site, but it's not over yet.
 It was just the beginning of what will now become known as Old Town Haunted Folklore

 Haunted History of the Whaley House

 Spirits and ghosts haunt the Whaley House, or so they say.
-While I've never seen it, other say they can be found levitating furniture, playing the organ and wailing in sorrow.
+Some say they can be found levitating furniture, playing the organ and wailing in sorrow.
 Among the sightings are:

 - Yankee Jim Robinson, who reportedly stole a boat and is believed to have hanged himself in or near the house.
 Ghostly sightings of Yankee Jim rowing a skiff have been reported.